Ting-WeiTimHsu/My_Practice/Mine/Research.md

-Python with the fundamental and symmetric testing Maching Learning models with shoepad g
+Python with the fundamental and symmetric testing Maching Learning models with shoepads